-We want to highlight the importance of neutering your dog and why it is so beneficial for you, your dog and canine welfare in general.
-We truly believe that it’s ‘Nicer to Neuter’ and we would encourage every dog owner to neuter their pooch and speak to their local vet if they have any concerns about doing so.
+Dogs Trust wants to highlight the importance of neutering your dog and why it is so beneficial both for you, your dog and canine welfare in general.
+We truly believe that it’s ‘Nicer to Neuter’ and we would encourage every dog owner to speak to a registered vet about neutering their dog.

 Neutering can often have a positive influence on certain aspects of your dog’s health and can help to prevent some life-threatening illnesses.

-- There are also a number of risks associated with pregnancy and whelping.
-Obstructed labour can occur in any breed but is more common in certain small breeds and breeds with larger heads and can prove fatal if emergency veterinary attention is not sought in good time and sometimes an emergency C-section is required.
+- There are also risks associated with pregnancy and whelping.
+Obstructed labour can be a complication for any breed but is more commonly experienced by small breeds with larger heads.
+Obstructed labour can be fatal if veterinary attention is not sought in good time and sometimes an emergency C-section is required.

-The consideration given to the expense of neutering, as well as general healthcare, before welcoming a dog into your family cannot be underestimated.
+The consideration given to the expense of neutering your dog, as well as general healthcare, before welcoming a dog into your family can not be underestimated.

-- While the expense of a neutering operation may seem overly burdensome, in the long run, it’s much more cost effective than rearing an unexpected litter of pups!
+- While the expense of a neutering operation may seem overly burdensome, in the long run, it’s much more cost-effective than rearing an unexpected litter of pups!
 Aside from the 24/7 time that is required to care for puppies in their firsts few weeks, a litter of puppies can turn out to be very costly.
-Considering all the costs involved with the vet alone, for example having them microchipped, vaccinated and treated for worms and fleas, medical costs can run well into the hundreds for a litter of puppies.
-That’s before giving consideration to any extra bedding and feeding costs or the time it takes to find the best forever homes for all the puppies.
+Considering all the costs involved with the vet alone, for example, having them microchipped, vaccinated and treated for worms and fleas, medical costs can run well into the hundreds.
+That’s before considering any extra bedding and feeding costs or the time it takes to find the best forever homes for all the puppies.

-- Any complications with a dog’s pregnancy or when she is giving birth will lead to an even greater financial burden being placed on her owner, in addition to the increased stress and upset for both.
-More often than not, the complications that occur during pregnancy and birth can be life threatening for the mum and extremely costly, something that needs to be given great consideration when deciding whether or not to neuter.
+- Any complications with a dog’s pregnancy or when she is giving birth will lead to an even greater financial burden being placed on you, in addition to the increased stress and upset for you both.
+More often than not, the complications that occur during pregnancy and birth can be life-threatening for the mum and extremely costly, something that needs to be given great consideration when deciding whether or not to neuter.

 - There will also be a large financial cost associated with the treatment of any infections or diseases your dog might contract if they are not neutered.
 Many of the health risks mentioned previously can cost any where from a few hundred euro to well over the thousand mark, depending on the severity of the case.

-- The Dog Control Statistics for 2017 indicated that a total of 11,365 stray and surrendered dogs entered Local Authority dog pounds across the country.
+- The Dog Control Statistics for 2020 indicated that a total of 5,267 stray and surrendered dogs entered Local Authority dog pounds across the country.
 This highlights the worrying issue Ireland is still facing with people taking on the responsibility of owning a dog without thinking about all aspects of responsible dog ownership, of which neutering plays a big part.
-Society can contribute towards reducing the number of unwanted dogs in Ireland is to ensure that their dog does not have an unplanned litter of puppies.
+The only way for society to contribute towards reducing the number of unwanted dogs in Ireland is to ensure that their dog does not have an unplanned litter of puppies.

-- Dogs Trust always recommends that you discuss with your veterinary practitioner the best age for neutering your dog.
-Neutering is typically performed around 6 months but this may vary depending on your dog’s breed, behaviour and health.
+- We always recommend that you discuss with your veterinary surgeon the best age for neutering your dog.
+Neutering is typically performed from around 6 months old but this may vary depending on individual factors, such as your dog’s breed, lifestyle, current behaviour and health.

-- Neutering dogs when they’re older does still provide them with many benefits, however, Dogs Trust would recommend that you neuter them sooner rather than later.
-Every surgery presents risks, however for older dogs and overweight dogs, the risks increase and in most cases surgery time, meaning increased cost for the dog owner.
+- Neutering dogs when they’re older does still offer benefits, however, Dogs Trust generally recommends that you neuter sooner rather than later.
+Every surgery carries risks, but older dogs and overweight dogs may be at increased risk of complications and in most cases surgery time, meaning an increased cost for you.